donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Description:** Shows the player a pickup animation.\
 **Additional info:**\
 &nbsp;&nbsp;Essences that can be picked up can be items, experience orbs, and arrows.\
-&nbsp;&nbsp;The action works with any entity, including a player.
+&nbsp;&nbsp;This action works with any entity, not just the player.

 **Usage example:**
 ```ts